-Chapter 6.
-TECHNICAL BARRIERS TO TRADE
+CHAPTER 6 TECHNICAL BARRIERS TO TRADE

-For the purposes of this Chapter: TBT Agreement means the Agreement on Technical Barriers to Trade, contained in Annex IA to the WTO Agreement; and the definitions shall be those contained in Annex 1 of the TBT agreement.
+TBT Agreement means the Agreement on Technical Barriers to Trade, contained in Annex 1A to the WTO Agreement; and the definitions shall be those contained in Annex 1 of the TBT agreement.

 The objective of this Chapter is to facilitate trade in goods, including by eliminating unnecessary technical barriers to trade, enhancing transparency, and promoting greater regulatory cooperation and good regulatory practices.
 Such objectives may include: